czyzby/gdx-lml/README.md

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+1.3 -> 1.4:

+- Views are now additionally resized before showing, which fixes bugs with some viewports where not every screen was resized properly.

 1.2 -> 1.3:

 - `SkinService` now has an `addSkin(String, Skin)` method, allowing you to manually load and register a skin.
 You could load your skin manually before, but you had to add it to `LmlParser` in `InterfaceService` and dispose it on your own.
 Now `SkinService` does that for you.